Sheriff's Deputy Sues Her County To Get Health Coverage For Transgender-Related Care

 "Given the small number of people who actually need this kind of care and the large pool of people, it will have absolutely no impact on the total cost of insurance for any state," Knight says.

-While settlements like Jay's may be good for individuals, they do not require institutions to admit wrongdoing and do not result in a legal precedent that other, lower courts must follow.
+While settlements such as Jay's may be good for individuals, they do not require institutions to admit wrongdoing and do not result in a legal precedent that other, lower courts must follow.

-"The court doesn't have to look at that settlement and say, 'Oh, this was discrimination,'" Lewis says.
+"The court doesn't have to look at that settlement and say, 'Oh, this was discrimination,' " Lewis says.
 "Transgender workers in the South are being left behind, which is why we're seeking a court ruling to clearly establish that this conduct is unlawful throughout the South."

 Lange's suit argues that the county's exclusion of transgender health care from coverage was deliberate: In documents Lewis obtained under the Freedom of Information Act, Kenneth Carter, the county's personnel director, opted out of compliance with Section 1557 of the Affordable Care Act, which prohibits discrimination by health programs on the basis of gender identity.